dbarowy/schedulous/README.md

 After you have installed the above prerequisites, you will need to create two CSVs.

 1. You will need a `events.csv` file containing all of the timeslots you need filled, one per line.
 It must have the at least the following header fields in any order: `date,start,end,duration,event,role,approval,person`.
 Extra header fields will be ignored.
-2. You will need a `workers.csv' file containing all of the workers and their availability, one worker per line.
+2. You will need a `workers.csv` file containing all of the workers and their availability, one worker per line.
 It must have at least the following header fields in any order: `First Name,Last Name` as well as a set of fields indicating availability, e.g., `Available Tue 6/14`.
-3. For now, you will need to create/modify the `VolunteerCSVReader` to indicate how to interpret the ``Available [date]` fields.
+3. For now, you will need to create/modify the `VolunteerCSVReader` to indicate how to interpret the `Available [date]` fields.
 See [here](https://github.com/dbarowy/schedulous/blob/master/src/main/scala/Readers/VolunteerCSVReader.scala).
 4. Create a Scala program that reads in your event and worker data files, sets Schedulous configuration options, and then produces a schedule.
 Feel free to modify the example [here](https://github.com/dbarowy/schedulous/blob/master/src/main/scala/SchedulousDemoApp.scala).
 5. Run your program.